Suyash-Chintawar/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Every folder contains the program written in C++ and also contains the coressponding problem statement.
+Every folder contains the program written in C++ and also contains the coressponding problem statement